-It has to be kept in mind that whatever concerns are voiced are from a predominantly omnivorous society.
+It must be remembered that whatever concerns are voiced are from a predominantly omnivorous society.
 As the number of vegans is increasing globally, all these concerns are also felt as unfound.

 Vegetarianism is the practice of avoiding meat consumption.
-For example, red meat, poultry, seafood, insects, and any other animal’s flesh.
+For example, red meat, poultry, seafood, insects, and other animal flesh.
 Only 10 per cent of the population is Vegetarian, and that includes

-The flexitarian diet, in its most basic form, is a combination of the words “flexible” and “vegetarian.”
-It’s a hybrid of full veganism and vegetarianism, with the ability to consume animal products on occasion.
+In its most basic form, the flexitarian diet combines “flexible” and “vegetarian.”
+It’s a hybrid of full veganism and vegetarianism, with the ability to occasionally consume animal products.

-It is mainly a plant-based diet that includes animal products like milk and eggs.
-Due to these two, this diet’s nutrition value or energy intake is considered as good as non-vegetarian.
+It is mainly a plant-based diet with animal products like milk and eggs.
+Due to these two, this diet’s nutritional value or energy intake is considered as good as non-vegetarian.

 Instead, it is considered more healthy by some.
 Vegetarians have a lower incidence of heart attacks, blood pressure, type 2 diabetes, and cancer.
 They also have a lower body mass index and are less obese.

 We are against any cruelty against animals, whether for consumption or any other use.
 Today, less than 1% of the world’s population is vegan.
 A vegan lifestyle is a way of life, and vegans believe in excluding all kinds of animal exploitation.
-The vegan runner diet is strictly plant-based and yes they even have vegan running shoes.
+The vegan runner diet is strictly plant-based; they even have vegan running shoes.

-Being vegan is comparatively a new phenomenon.
-Donald Watson coined the term in 1944 and was the co-founder of the Vegan Society.
+Being vegan is a comparatively new phenomenon.
+Donald Watson coined the term in 1944 and co-founded the Vegan Society.
 Now

-Some people, especially non-vegetarians, don’t consider it healthy due to the lack of milk and milk-based products and eggs.
+Some people, especially non-vegetarians, don’t consider it healthy due to the lack of milk, milk-based products, and eggs.

 Non-vegetarians say that the main concern about plant-based nutrition is getting enough protein and other nutrients.

-While there are enough plant protein sources like legumes, beans, grains, nuts, soy, peanut butter, etc., to fulfill protein requirements, the protein from these sources is not as complete as animal-based protein.
+While there are enough plant protein sources like legumes, beans, grains, nuts, soy, peanut butter, etc., to fulfil protein requirements, the protein from these sources is not as complete as animal-based protein.

 No plant-based protein is complete in essential amino acids such as whey, egg, or other animal sources.
 But when we combine foods like beans with rice, having both together, they become an excellent source of complete EAAs.